- NC State announced a revised spring academic calendar on Oct. 22.

-- Students, postdocs and faculty who conduct research in labs and research facilities on campus will be trained to follow new protocols and safety measures in the fall semester in accordance with this phase of reactivation.
+- Students, postdocs and faculty who conduct research in labs and research facilities on campus will be trained to follow new protocols and safety measures in accordance with this phase of reactivation.

 - All research personnel are required to wear face coverings, keep appropriate physical distance and keep their workspace clean.
 The density of occupants in labs and research facilities will be controlled so there is at least 200 square feet of space per person in the current phase.